Selz/jquery.selz/README.markdown

-# jQuery.selz
+# jQuery.Selz

-Open your [Selz.com](https://selz.com) item links in an overlay to let your customers complete their purchase directly onto your site.
+Open your [Selz.com](https://selz.com) item links in an overlay to let your customers complete their purchase directly on your site.

 ## Changelog